williamntlam/williamntlam/README.md

 You'll notice that my portfolio mainly consists of software applications for humantarian and urban crisis problems.
 I am committed on making a positive impact on the people around me and the City of Toronto - the city that raised me.

-If you would like to work together to alleviate urban crisis problems, or would like to contact me, please feel free to do so.
+If you would like to work together to alleviate urban crisis problems, or would like to contact me for anything else, please feel free to do so.

 <!---
 williamntlam/williamntlam is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.